 With many pain problems, particularly when these are longstanding or have brought about a reduction in quality of life, a holistic (biopsychosocial) management approach is the best way forward.
 He can help plan and deliver individual packages of care when appropriate.
 To this end, Dr Hobbs works closely with a multidisciplinary clinical network of colleagues from physiotherapy, osteopathy, specialist nursing, pharmacy, psychology, cognitive behavioural therapy and spinal surgery.

 Dr Hobbs is pleased to accept referrals from GPs, consultants, therapists, case managers and employers.
-He sees and treats both NHS and private patients.
+He sees and treats NHS patients.

 Consultant in Pain Medicine, Nottingham University Hospitals NHS Trust